allensun623/COVID-19_Tweets-analysis/README.md

 ## Notes
 - It took 3 hours to collect around 150K tweets, and the timeline showed that these tweets were posted within just past 1 hours.
 It means people are posting tweets much faster than we could collect.
 - What else infomation should we extract from a each single tweet?
 Above `cols` shows what we want to extract so far.
+- Rate Limit.
+    - wait_on_rate_limit.
+Whether or not to automatically wait for rate limits to replenish.
+Rate limits are divided into 15 minute intervals.
+    - Total Requests Limit.
+For each free API key, there is a limit for monthly requests: up tp 250.